Covid 19 coronavirus: Victoria reports record number of deaths

 - Covid 19 coronavirus: Victoria border could be closed for two years if cases continue to rise - NZ Herald

-Andrews said there are 206 Victorians in hospital, 41 of those are receiving intensive care.
+Andrews said 206 Victorians are in hospital, 41 of those are receiving intensive care.

 Some 2240 cases of coronavirus have been recorded in Victoria since last Friday.